adewils/adewils.github.io/_posts/2021-08-04-they-were-arguing-again.md

   - Latest
 published: true
 ---
-"They were arguing again"was a prompt from David Mark's writing class.
+## "They were arguing again"

+... was a prompt from David Mark's writing class.
 Here's where it took me.

 I lifted my legs out of bed and sat up.
 The sound of something being smashed and things getting knocked about, came up through the ceiling.

 I pulled open my door to see Jane’s was shut.
 Typical.
 I could hear the usual loud rap music.
 As she didn’t answer my knock, I risked opening the door.
 She was doing something funny with a straw and some white powder at her desk.